Azerbaijan discloses number of MP candidates registered for early parliamentary election

 By Elchin Mehdiyev – Trend:

 As many as 2,431 people have applied for participation in the early parliamentary elections in Azerbaijan to be held Feb.
-9, Chairman of Azerbaijani Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting, Trend reports.
+9, Chairman of Azerbaijani Central Election Commission (CEC) Mazahir Panahov said at the CEC meeting on Jan.
+15, Trend reports.

-“The candidacies of 2,354 people have already been approved,” the chairman added.
+Panahov said that the candidacies of 1,396 people have already been registered.

-“As many as 2,247 of them have received the signatory lists, 1,764 returned those lists and 934 have been registered,” Panahov said.
+The chairman added that in connection with the elections, 77 international observers passed accreditation.

+“The process has not been completed yet,” Panahov added.
+“The number of accredited observers is expected to increase.”

 Follow Trend on Telegram.
 Only most interesting and important news